Issues

 House prices and rents are about 40% higher than they should be versus the 1980's-1990's, on the basis of average incomes.
 This is a problem that affects virtually all Torontonians; the 80% who can afford their housing but are still paying too much, the 20% who are struggling and the 10,000 who are in shelters.

 Most of our children will never be able to afford to live in as-desirable an accommodation as they grew up in.
 My children certainly can't.
 It makes me sad and motivated.
 Aren't we supposed to make the City a better place for our children to live in, not worse?
-As mentioned above, simply reducing the demand for housing has the greatest potential to reduce housing costs across the board, especially rental prices.
+As I discuss on my Densification Problem page, simply reducing the demand for housing has the greatest potential to reduce housing costs across the board, especially rental prices.

-Not only that, but there are a couple of dirty little open secrets politicians haven't been mentioning in their platforms.
+Not only that, but there are a couple of open secrets city politicians don't like to mention.
 First, agreements for mixed-use affordability housing have a typical life of 40 years, then they all revert to market-rates.
 What a disaster-in-waiting that is; talk about kicking a problem down the road for our children to deal with.
 Second, the City tax concessions granted to the developers are so generous that the City is losing an increasingly unsustainable amount of revenue.
-The City knows this, but doesn't publish how much it is in their financial statements.
-It is in effect an annual expenditure that is being hidden from you.
+The City knows this, but isn't very transparent about this in their budgets and financial statements.
+It is in effect a hidden annual cost that is being significantly downplayed to the public.
 We can do better.

 There will always be some people who need housing assistance and I support City initiatives to help them, but I would do it very differently than we do now.
-In fact, there is a very simple way governments could solve the affordability issue almost overnight if they really wanted to; rent vouchers.
+In fact, there is a very simple way governments could solve the affordability issue almost overnight if they really wanted to; rent vouchers for private rental housing.
+In fact, there already is an existing program to do this.
+It's called the Canada-Ontario Housing Benefit (COHB).
+Unfortunately, annual funding is limited and the program is not open to the general public; it is only available on a referral basis.
+Why isn't all housing affordability handled this way?

 Instead of governments building dedicated community or subsidized housing, qualified applicants would receive an equivalent rent subsidy paid directly to their landlord.
 This way they have much more choice on where they can live and are not forced to live in community housing projects or in a limited number of subsidized developments.